IMSY-DKFZ/prevalence-shifts/src/mml_plugin/prevalences/README.md

 This specific version has been updated to be used in conjunction with the latest version of MML.

-> DISCLAIMER: This package is a plugin for a larger library named mml.
-The mml dependency has not been published yet -
+> NOTE: This package is a plugin for a larger framework named mml.
+It is only necessary to install mml-core and this
-> this means so far the plugin cannot be installed.
-We are working on it and release this dependency later.
+> plugin if you intend to train your own models aka. generate logit predictions.

 # Install

-You need to install `mml-core` first, see [documentation](https://imsy.pages.dkfz.de/ise/mml/).
-Afterward you can
+You need to install `mml-core` first, see [documentation](https://mml.readthedocs.io/en/latest/index.html).
+Detailed instructions are given at the top level README of this repository.
+After following these steps you can

 ```commandline
 pip install .